 Federal Prosecutors Seek 20-Year Sentences for Remaining Backpage Defendants

-PHOENIX — Federal prosecutors asked on Monday that the three remaining defendants in the protracted Backpage.com case in Arizona be sentenced to 20 years in prison each.
+PHOENIX — Federal prosecutors recommended on Monday that the three remaining defendants in the protracted Backpage.com case in Arizona be sentenced to 20 years in prison each.

-The federal prosecutors asked for former co-owner Michael Lacey and executives Scott Spear and John Brunst to be sentenced for the few remaining charges that resulted from the controversial, years-spanning prosecutions that resulted in one mistrial for prosecutorial misconduct.
+The federal prosecutors sought the sentences as former Backpage co-owner Michael Lacey and executives Scott Spear and John Brunst wait to be sentenced for the few remaining charges that resulted from the controversial, years-spanning prosecutions, which led to one mistrial for prosecutorial misconduct.

-As XBIZ reported, in April U.S. District Judge Diane Humetewa acquitted Lacey and his two co-defendants of most of the counts remaining from the case, launched against the website operators by the Justice Department in 2018.
+As XBIZ reported, in April, U.S. District Judge Diane Humetewa acquitted Lacey and his two co-defendants of 63 out of the 84 counts remaining from the case, launched against the website operators by the Justice Department in 2018.

 The case against Backpage — dubbed by politicians from both parties “an online brothel” — was a central issue in the passing of the controversial FOSTA-SESTA legislation.

-“Essentially, the feds want Lacey, a longtime free speech advocate, to die in prison,” Arizona journalist Stephen Lemons, the foremost authority on the case, wrote for Front Page Confidential, a Lacey-aligned online publication, at the time.
+“Essentially, the feds want Lacey, a longtime free speech advocate, to die in prison,” Arizona journalist Stephen Lemons, the foremost authority on the case, wrote for Front Page Confidential, a Lacey-aligned online publication, in April.
 “They’ve already caused the death of Jim Larkin, Lacey’s longtime business partner, fellow newspaperman and co-defendant in the Backpage case.”

 Larkin committed suicide in July 2023.
-He was reportedly exhausted by the financial burden imposed on his family by the federal authorities’ unusually lengthy and persistent campaign against the creators of Backpage.com.
+He was reportedly exhausted by the financial burden imposed on his family by the federal authorities’ unusually lengthy and persistent campaign against him and the other Backpage.com principals.

-Prosecutors claimed on Monday through a memo they were "unaware” of any mitigating circumstances.
+Prosecutors asserted on Monday through a memo that they were “unaware” of any mitigating circumstances in the case.

-"Motivated by greed, defendants' hubris had devastating consequences for countless individuals," the prosecutors alleged, and went on to mention supposed instances of “child sex trafficking,” which were not part of any of the charges against the Backpage owners and execs.
+“Motivated by greed, defendants’ hubris had devastating consequences for countless individuals,” the prosecutors argued, also alleging instances of “child sex trafficking,” though no such charges were brought against the Backpage owners and execs.

-Similar allegations by federal prosecutors after repeatedly being admonished against it by the judge resulted in the 2021 mistrial.
+Similar allegations by federal prosecutors, after repeatedly being admonished against such statements by the judge, resulted in the 2021 mistrial.

-Lacey, Spear and Brunst all requested probation in their own sentencing memorandums, Law 360 reported, with Lacey alleging that his only felony conviction was for a "financial crime that he purportedly committed upon the idea and advice of two credentialed lawyers, wherein all reporting rules were followed.”
+Lacey, Spear and Brunst have requested probation in their own sentencing memorandums, Law 360 reported, with Lacey contending that his only felony conviction was for a “financial crime that he purportedly committed upon the idea and advice of two credentialed lawyers, wherein all reporting rules were followed.”

 Sentencing is scheduled for Aug.
 27-28.